mtennekes/tmap-workshop/README.md

 ```

-## Part 2: get spetial data
+## Getting spetial data

 It's your choice what spatial data you want to use in this workshop.
 Some suggestions:

 There are a couple of data sets contained in tmap.
-The most interesting are `World`, which contains World country data, and `metro`, which contains population time series for large metropolitan areas.
+The most interesting are `World`, which contains World country data, `metro`, which contains population time series for large metropolitan areas, and `land`, which is rasterized data of land use and tree coverage.

 ```{r}
 library(tmap)